gardener/landscaper/docs/guided-tour/blueprints/helm-chart-resource/README.md

 sidebar_position: 2
 ---

-# Helm Chart Resources in the Component
+# Helm Chart Resources in the Component Version

-Let's look at an example in which a Helm Chart is referenced from a Component.
+Let's look at an example in which a Helm Chart is referenced from a component version.

 For prerequisites see [here](../../README.md).

-## Referencing the Helm Chart without a Component
+## Referencing the Helm Chart without a Component Version

 The blueprint of the previous examples reference the Helm chart directly like this:

 ```yaml